apollographql/router/NEXT_CHANGELOG.md

       enabled: true # default: false
       header_name: "my-trace-id" # default: "apollo-trace-id"
     propagation:
-      from_request_header: "x-request-id" # Specify your own trace_id with a custom header in request headers
+      # If you have your own way to generate a trace id and you want to pass it via a custom request header
+      request:
+        header_name: my-trace-id
 ```

 Using this configuration you will have a response header called `my-trace-id` containing the trace ID.
 It could help you to debug a specific query if you want to grep your log with this trace id to have more context.